 Looking for a middle-of-the-road option?
-Robo-advisors are programmed to develop smart investment portfolios for you, depending on your goals and risk tolerance.
-They can help you learn and become familiar with the investment world.
+Robo-advisors develop investment portfolios for you, based on your goals and risk tolerance.
+They can help you learn and become familiar with the investment world, too.

 Whatever investment route you choose, make sure you’re not investing in anything you don’t understand.
 If you don’t know something, ask.
-We were all beginners at one point.
+We were all new investors at one point.